ieat/modaclouds-batch-engine/README.md

 		"backend_id": 124
 	}

+The above example uploads the file `job.tar.gz` and it executes the contained application (using the contained `run.sh` script).
+The call to the `run.sh` provides also the command line arguments specified in `job-arguments` (in the above case `-foo`)

 The result contains bot an UUID identifying the job and the backend id for the job (for condor this would mean the `cluster_id`)